 WAC teachers and mentors serve primarily as coaches helping students prepare for the Challenge.
 Students should feel empowered to take the lead as much as they are able and willing, and encouraged to take ownership over their own success.
 In order to help facilitate international learning and prepare students for the Challenge, WAC provides extensive support materials, linked below:

-- The WAC 2015 Teacher Planning Guide includes WAC history and general information, team-building strategy, student preparation suggestions, judging criteria and grading rubrics, and tips for success.
-Information for 2016 coming soon.
+2018 Teacher Planning Guide: Thinking of registering a team, or just signed up?
+This guide includes WAC history and general theme information, student preparation suggestions, judging criteria and grading rubrics, and tips for success.
+Click here.

 2018 WAC Lesson Plans: The team is registered and ready to rock?
 Curriculum links to National Standards, Problem-Based Learning strategies, guided lesson plans and activities for all defined stages of WAC research and preparation.
 Teachers and mentors - please use these resources as necessary to help guide students through international learning and global engagement.
 New lesson plans will be added throughout the semester.
 Please continue to check for updates.
 Click here.

 Challenge Preparation Materials: Global Awareness Quiz question samples, Collaborative Question Sample, Collaborative Question Rubric, Formal Presentation Rubric, Event Media (examples of past WAC Formal Presentations).
 Click on each link to download.